aiverify-foundation/moonshot/README.md

 The source code is available on GitHub at: [https://github.com/moonshot-admin/moonshot](https://github.com/moonshot-admin/moonshot)
 ```
 $ pip install projectmoonshot-imda # To install Moonshot library.
-$ pip install "projectmoonshot-imda[web-api]" # To enable running Moonshot using the web API.
+$ pip install "projectmoonshot-imda[web-api]" # To enable running Moonshot using the wWb API.
+$ pip install "projectmoonshot-imda[cli]" # To enable running Moonshot using the CLI.
+$ pip install "projectmoonshot-imda[all]" # To enable running Moonshot Web API and Web API.

 ```
 #### Installation from source
 1. Download the source files by cloning this repository. i.e. Git clone (via SSH):